Deploying Account Contracts

 We've successfully deployed and used our custom account contract on Starknet with Starkli.
 Here's what we accomplished:

-• Set environment variables in envars.sh.
+- Set environment variables in

-• Used Braavos smart wallet to set up the deployer environment.
+as the account descriptor file. - Used Braavos smart wallet to set up the deployer environment.

-• Declared and deployed our account contract to the Starknet testnet.
+- Declared and deployed our account contract to the Starknet testnet.

-• Conducted a transfer to another wallet.
+- Conducted a transfer to another wallet.

-We matched the Open Zeppelin's contract in terms of signature methods for the constructor and __declare_deploy__ functions, which allowed us to use Starkli's Open Zeppelin preset.
+functions, which allowed us to use Starkli's Open Zeppelin preset.
 Should there be a need for signature modification, Starknet JS SDK would be the tool of choice.